teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README_JDG_REMOTE_QUERY_DSL.md

 5) Start the server

+	To start the server, open a command line and navigate to the "bin" directory under the root directory of the JBoss server and run:

-	*  run:  ./standalone.sh
+	For Linux:   ./standalone.sh
+	for Windows: standalone.bat

-		or run the following if Teiid isn't configured in the default configuration
+	If Teiid isn't configured in the default configuration, append the following arguments to the command to specify the configuration

+	-c {configuration.file}

-	*  ./standalone.sh -c standalone-teiid.xml
+	Example: -c standalone-teiid.xml

 6) Install the infinispan-cache-dsl translator